-Positive liberty presents a case for liberty as the ability to succeed.
+Positive liberty presents liberty as the ability to succeed.
 Often, though, positive liberty can only be achieved by violating negative liberty.

 Praxeology, as popularized by Ludwig von Mises, is an interdisciplinary approach to social questions that abstracts and thus universally explains human action.

 Private property succeeds in supporting an ordered, free, and just society where other configurations of property fail.

 Libertarians celebrate increasing individual liberties as the main fuel for human progress - material, moral, and intellectual.

 The Progressive Era of the early 20th century brought a new wave of social and economic reform that fueled a much more interventionist government.